stunner007-ir/cinemawatch/readme.md

 - `admin/`: Django admin interface for administrative tasks.
 - `watch/`: Include additional APIs related to the watchlist app.
 - `account/`: Include additional APIs related to the user app.

+### License
+- This project is licensed under the MIT License.